webhintio/hint/docs/about/FAQ.md

 ## Is there an online service?

 Yes!
-It's in preview so there might be some intermitent issues, but you can scan an online website in [here][scanner].
+It’s in preview so there might be some intermitent issues, but you can scan an online website in [here][scanner].

 We are working on tweaking the list of rules it runs and its